What's New in FIRST?

 2003 April 11

 A new catalog has been released that includes all data taken through September 2002.
-This catalog covers about 8422 square degrees in the north galactic cap and 611 square degrees in the south galactic cap, for a total of 9033 square degrees containing ~811,000 sources.
+This catalog covers about 8422 square degrees in the north Galactic cap and 611 square degrees in the south Galactic cap, for a total of 9033 square degrees containing ~811,000 sources.
 The new catalog and images are accessible via the FIRST Search Engine and the FIRST Cutout Server.

 The FIRST survey is now substantially complete.
 We plan to release additional catalogs, including a version with improved sidelobe flagging and deeper observations of the southern equatorial strip (with variability information).
 We may also acquire a small amount of additional data to fill holes within the surveyed area.
 We are not likely to expand significantly the area now covered, however.